 Once again it’s time for my annual year in retrospective or the “all about me” letter.
 I do live alone after all…except for my cat, Morris and all the wildlife that come to visit.
 If you’re reading this online, you will find several clickable links (underlined) to photos, some of which you may have seen before if you are a Facebook follower.
 There will also be way too much text, but you can skim over that and just look at the pictures if you want.
 If not online, you won’t see the photos and, consequently, will miss the best part!
-Best get thee to a computer and visit my web site at http://saxchick.net.
+Best get thee to a computer (or iPad or iPhone) and visit my web site at http://saxchick.net.
 Just click on the Holiday Newsletter graphic (like the one at the top of this page).
-I will be updating this letter and adding a few new photos in December as new events happen…so stay tuned.
+Stay tuned for possible updates.
+It will be online until next December, when it will be replaced with a new letter.

 As always, I wish each of you a holiday season filled with people who appreciate and adore you, music that stirs your soul, pets that love you unconditionally, food that’s worth the calories, and health good enough to enjoy it all.